Fine Art BA (Hons) (with Foundation Year)UCAS Code: W111|Duration: 4 years|Full Time|Creative Campus|UCAS Campus Code: L46

 Special Topics in Art and Design History

 This topic gives you the opportunity to get involved with academic research based on your tutors’ expertise.
 Special topics will be offered in the form of six-week blocks, including a site visit.
-Topics will include relevant approaches from the fields of Fine Art, Design and Graphic Design.
+Topics will include relevant approaches from the fields of Fine Art and Graphic Design.
 These may change from year to year, but examples include ‘Narratives in Art and Design’, ‘Feminism and Gender’, ‘Propaganda and Persuasion in Visual and Material Culture’, ‘National Identity and Post-Colonialism’.
 The seminar will pick up the content of the lecture through the texts of key thinkers.
-At the end of each block, you will be asked to produce a practical writing task will then be assessed by others in your class.
+At the end of each block, you will be asked to produce a practical writing task which will then be assessed by others in your class.

 Study skills and methodologies that were introduced during the first year will be explored in more depth during your second year.
 The other key function of the tutorial is assignment and exam preparation.
 Particular attention will be given to the Special Study Proposal, which is a viability study of the research project in Year 3.